Category: True East Sabre 48 Travels

 Arriving in Basel, we cleared the boat out of the EU resetting the VAT clock for another 18 months, saving a 22% VAT tax 😃.
 At Basel we rented a car and headed for Interlocken and the Swiss alps.
 From the lake at 1,500 ft, three trains and cog railways take you to the Top of Europe at 11,300 ft.
 The last stretch is thru a 16 kilometer tunnel built by Italians at the turn of the 20th century.
 We returned to Basel via Lucerne with a stop for lunch in this classic city on the lake.

-click on the picture to see the photos of this journey
+click on the photo to see the album

 • May 13 – Jun 2 on True East – Barcelona to Lyon